harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

 `status` refers to the running status of a single node. `currentStatus` and `liveStatus` provide the combined statuses of all running steps within a pipeline or stage.
 The difference between status types is based on how they handle step failures and if the status of steps running in a matrix or strategy is included in the overall status calculation.

 * **Status**: `status` expressions (such as `<+pipeline.stages.STAGE_ID.status>`) refer to the current running status of a single node, such as a pipeline, stage, or step.
 It provides information about the state of that specific node without considering the status of any parent, child, or sibling nodes.
 It reports the direct status of the target node.
-* **Current Status**: `currentStatus` expression (such as `<+pipeline.stages.STAGE_ID.currentStatus>`) represent the combined status of all the running steps within a pipeline or stage, except steps generated from [matrix/repeat looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism.md).
+* **Current Status**: `currentStatus` expressions (such as `<+pipeline.stages.STAGE_ID.currentStatus>`) represent the combined status of all the running steps within a pipeline or stage, except steps generated from [matrix/repeat looping strategies](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism.md).

-   `currentStatus` uses the statuses of all non-matrix steps to determines the overall status.
+   `currentStatus` uses the statuses of all non-matrix steps to determine the overall status.
 If *any* non-matrix step fails, regardless of the progress or status of other steps, the `currentStatus` of both the pipeline and the stage resolves as `Failed`.
-This means that the failure of one step can affects the status of the entire pipeline or stage.
+This means that the failure of one step can affect the status of the entire pipeline or stage.

    :::info